Botanical Name of Herb Paris: Paris quadrifolia.

 Herb Paris Poisoning: It is the substances paristyphnin and paridin which are the cause of the herb’s toxicity.

 These two substances are found in all parts of the plant with the highest concentration found in the root and berries.

 Information on how many of the plant’s berries can be ingested before they become dangerous is somewhat inconsistent.
-Some sources say four or five while other say 30 to 40.
+Some sources say four or five while others say 30 to 40.

-Cases of poisoning are known to happen and at lease one case of fatality has been confirmed.
+Cases of poisoning are known to happen and at least one case of fatality has been confirmed.

 It is mostly children that suffer from paris herb poisoning and usually because they confuse the berries with blueberries or bilberries but since each plant produces only one berry the risk of serious poisoning is small.

-In addition, the berries do not have very agreeable taste.
+In addition, the berries do not have a very agreeable taste.